Residential Garbage Collection Services

 Keeping our roads safe and clear all year around.
 Tips, schedules, maps and apps for all public works services

-The Town of High River provides automated waste collection services to single-family homes on a weekly basis.
+The Town of High River provides automated garbage collection services to single-family homes on a weekly basis.
 Please set your garbage cart out by 7 am the day of your pick-up.

 Garbage Collection Carts